Perfusionist

-A cardiovascular perfusionist, clinical perfusionist or perfusiologist, and occasionally a cardiopulmonary bypass doctor or clinical perfusion scientist, is a healthcare professional who operates the cardiopulmonary bypass machine (heart–lung machine) during cardiac surgery and other surgeries that require cardiopulmonary bypass to manage the patient's physiological status.
-As a member of the cardiovascular surgical team, the perfusionist helps maintain blood flow to the body's tissues as well as regulate levels of oxygen and carbon dioxide in the blood, using a heart–lung machine.
+A cardiovascular perfusionist is a healthcare professional, theoretically trained in general, pediatric, cardiac and thoracic surgery who operates the cardiopulmonary bypass during cardiac surgery and other surgeries that require cardiopulmonary bypass to manage the patient's physiological status.
+As an extremely crucial member of the cardiovascular surgical team, the perfusionist helps maintain blood flow to the body's tissues as well as regulate levels of oxygen and carbon dioxide in the blood, using a heart–lung machine.

 Duties

 Perfusionists form part of the wider cardiovascular surgical team which includes cardiac surgeons, anesthesiologists, and residents.
 Their role is to conduct extracorporeal circulation as well as ensure the management of physiologic functions by monitoring the necessary variables.
 The perfusionist provides consultation to the physician in selecting appropriate equipment and techniques to be used.

+Perfusionists are trained theoretically in a wide range of surgeries – including general surgery, adult cardiac surgery (such as CABG, valve replacements, aortic aneurysm repair, aortic dissection repair, Bentall procedure, and ASD/VSD closure), coronary angiography, cannulation, pediatric and congenital cardiac surgeries (such as TOF repair, arterial switch for TGA, TAPVC/PAPVC repair, Fontan procedure, Glenn shunt, BT shunt, coarctation repair, and Norwood/Rastelli procedures), as well as thoracic surgeries and transplant procedures – although they do not perform surgical procedures themselves.

 Other responsibilities include administering blood products, administering anesthetic agents or drugs, measuring selected laboratory values (such as blood cell count), monitoring circulation, monitoring blood gases, surveil anticoagulation, induction of hypothermia, and hemodilution.
 Sometimes, perfusionists are granted administrative tasks such as purchasing supplies or equipment, as well as personnel and departmental management.